endoflife-date/endoflife.date/tools/dotnetfx.md

     eol: 2016-01-12
 ---

 > [.NET Framework](https://dotnet.microsoft.com/) is a software framework developed by Microsoft that runs primarily on Microsoft Windows.
-It includes a large class library called Framework Class Library (FCL) and provides language interoperability (each language can use code written in other languages) across several programming languages.
+It includes a large class library called Framework Class Library (FCL) and provides language interoperability across several programming languages.